The Apprentice Pitch Fail

-I assume that a lot of people in the recruitment world tuned in to Wednesday’s episode of The Apprentice.
-You know, the one we all secretly love with the nasty-as-hell interviewers?
-I caught myself thinking back to Mark’s big fail in last week’s episode where he lost it during his pitch, and wondered whether he would be able to keep it together under this week’s intense interview scrutiny, an environment where we see a lot of candidates fall short of their full potential.
+You know the episode of the Apprentice, the one we all secretly love with the nasty-as-hell interviewers?
+I caught myself thinking back to Mark’s big fail in the last series where he lost it during his pitch, and wondered whether he would be able to keep it together under the intense interview scrutiny, an environment where we see a lot of candidates fall short of their full potential.

 I’m pleased for him that it appears to have been a one-off as he performed well under pressure.
-But why is it that he sailed through to the final this week and yet last week completely crumbled and was close to being taken out of the process?
-What’s interesting, and obviously reinforced by his performance this week, is that it is not a function of innate ability.
-If you’ve been following the series, you’ll know that he’s generally considered to be the most skilled sales person out of the 20, but for a short and key period last week he couldn’t sell anything to anybody.
+But why is it that he sailed through to the final and yet previously he completely crumbled and was close to being taken out of the process?
+What’s interesting, and obviously reinforced by his performance, is that it is not a function of innate ability.
+If you’ve been following the series, you’ll know that Mark was generally considered to be the most skilled sales person out of the 20, but for a short and key period in one episode he couldn’t sell anything to anybody.

 The fact, and we all already know this, is that he was so desperate to win and to prove himself that his internal dialogue went into overdrive, and with that his ability to perform.
 But if we all already know this, why did one of this year’s finalists get caught out and why do we see an endless stream of candidates underperforming in our interviews; not because they are not good, but because they lose control of what’s going on in their heads?

 At SuperGrad, we put a lot of energy into helping graduates to interview more effectively and we know that, for most of them, simply making changes to how they breathe and actually being present ‘in the moment’ will enable them to completely avoid the situation Mark found himself in.